 Hospital work is undertaken in consulting rooms in hospital trust buildings.

-Optometrists spend large parts of the day in a fairly small room with no natural light and have to make close physical contact with people to examine their eyes, which involves lots of bending and standing.
+Optometrists spend large parts of the day in a fairly small room with no natural light.
+They have to make close physical contact with people to examine their eyes.

 Part-time and temporary locum work is available, often working in a variety of practices.